rubicon2/url-query-to-prisma/README.md

 };
 ```

-### Using formatter functions to easily customise formatters
+### Using formatter functions to easily create a customFormatter

 #### Where